One of the biggest Colombian box office hits

 Colombia’s biodiversity holds a number of world records, such as the greatest number of birds and orchid species in the world, including some that can only be found here.
-Now, another record has been broken: the documentary film, “Colombia, Magia Salvaje,” which covers this very biodiversity, has become the country’s biggest ever box-office hit following its release across 278 movie theaters four weeks ago.
+Now, another record has been broken: the documentary film, “Colombia Magia Salvaje“, which covers this very biodiversity, has become for the moment the country’s biggest ever box-office hit following its release across 278 movie theaters four weeks ago.

 Last Wednesday, the number of viewers interested to see Colombia’s natural wonders on the big screen reached 1,654,929, leaving the documentary in sixth place nationwide for films released in 2015.